snonux/gogios/README.md

 ```
 */5 8-22 * * * /usr/local/bin/gogios -cfg /etc/gogios.json
 0 7 * * * /usr/local/bin/gogios -renotify -cfg /etc/gogios.json
+0 3 * * 0 /usr/local/bin/gogios -force -cfg /etc/gogios.json
 ```

-Gogios is now configured to run every five minutes from 8 am to 10 pm via CRON as the `_gogios` user.
-It will execute the checks and send monitoring status whenever a check status changes via email according to your configuration.
-Also, Gogios will run once at 7 am every morning and re-notify all unhandled alerts as a reminder.
+Gogios is now configured to run every five minutes from 8 AM to 10 PM via CRON as the `_gogios` user.
+It will execute checks and send monitoring status updates via email whenever a check status changes according to your configuration.
+Additionally, Gogios will run once at 7 AM every morning to re-notify all unhandled alerts as a reminder.
+Furthermore, Gogios will also run every Sunday morning at 3 AM and will send out a notification even if all checks are in the state OK, providing ensurance that the email server is still functional.

 ### High-availability